-2.3.2 The elongation $A_5$ shall be at least 20 % in tests with longitudinal specimens and 18 % in tests with transverse specimens.

-2.3.3 For fine grain treated structural steels, an impact energy of not less than 27 J (average value) shall be achieved in tests with longitudinal Charpy V-notch specimens at a testing temperature of structural steels are to be supplied in normalised, normalising rolled or thermo-mechanically rolled condition.
-For all other products, the data in the standards apply, unless otherwise specified in the order.

-- 20°C, for products supplied in normalised, normalising rolled or thermo-mechanically rolled condition - 0 °C, for products supplied in as rolled condition.
+- 2.3.2 The elongation $A_5$ shall be at least 20 % in tests with longitudinal specimens and 18 % in tests with transverse specimens. - 2.3.3 For fine grain treated structural steels, an impact energy of not less than 27 J (average value) shall be achieved in tests with longitudinal Charpy V-notch specimens at a testing temperature of - 20°C, for products supplied in normalised, normalising rolled or thermo-mechanically rolled condition - 0 °C, for products supplied in as rolled condition.